 Mr. Creed earned his law degree from Columbia Law School in New York City, where he was recognized as a James Kent Scholar for outstanding academic achievement in all three years and served on the Columbia Law Review.
 He served as a law clerk to Judge Diana Motz of the U.S. Court of Appeals for the Fourth Circuit from 2010 to 2011 and Judge William Fletcher of the U.S. Court of Appeals for the Ninth Circuit from 2011 to 2012.

 - Vets Advocacy, Inc., a nonprofit established as part of the historic settlement agreement reached with the Department of Veterans Affairs to develop and implement a new master plan for the 388-acre West Los Angeles VA campus, on formation and general corporate matters.

 - Great Public Schools Now, a nonprofit dedicated to seeing all Los Angeles students receive a high-quality education by accelerating the growth of high-quality public schools in high-poverty areas.

 - Motion Picture and Television Fund, a nonprofit dedicated to providing services to members of the entertainment industry, in the sale of its healthcare business to UCLA Health.

-- Museum of Contemporary Art on real property matters related to its downtown Los Angeles location
+- Museum of Contemporary Art, a museum nonprofit, on real property matters related to its Bunker Hill location.